jsterner30/watchtower/README.md

 8. versions should be valid semver in version reports
 9. paths should remove repo and commit hash in filePath in version reports
 10. Make graded reports return a grading object with an abstract parent function
+11. parse codeowners files in a dotgithub rule
+12. parse tfvars files in terraform rule